Can I Take A Benadryl With Tylenol? | Safe Combo Guide

 Medication Overdose Symptoms Urgency Level

-Benadryl Extreme drowsiness, seizures, hallucinations Emergency
+Benadryl Extreme drowsiness, agitation, confusion, hallucinations, seizures Emergency

-Tylenol Nausea, vomiting, abdominal pain, jaundice Emergency
+Tylenol Nausea, vomiting, abdominal pain, sweating, later possible jaundice or liver injury Emergency

 How To Safely Use Benadryl and Tylenol Together